jjingofarouk/drug-interaction-checker/my-react-app/README.md

 └── .gitignore               # Files to ignore in Git
 ```

----

 ## How It Works
 1. **Search for Medications**:
-   - Enter the name of the first and second medication in the search fields.
+   - Enter the name of the first and second medication in the search fields
-   - The app provides autocomplete suggestions based on the drug database.
+   - The app provides autocomplete suggestions based on the drug database

 2. **View Interactions**:
-   - If a direct interaction exists between the two medications, it will be displayed with a detailed description.
+   - If a direct interaction exists between the two medications, it will be displayed with a detailed description

 3. **Related Suggestions**:
-   - If no direct interaction is found, the app suggests related interactions involving the searched medications.
+   - If no direct interaction is found, the app suggests related interactions involving the searched medications

----

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
+1. Fork the repository
 2. Create a new branch for your feature or bugfix:
    ```bash
    git checkout -b feature/your-feature-name